nrkno/dotnetskolen/README_EN.md

 xUnit Test Project                          xunit                       [C#],F#,VB  Test/xUnit/Desktop/Web
 ```

-In addition to specifying the type of project you want with the `new`-command, you can also control various options, such as the programming language for the project and the target folder where it will be created.
+In addition to specifying the type of project you want with the `new` command, you can also control various options, such as the programming language for the project and the target folder where it will be created.

 To view all available options in `dotnet new`, run the following command